unblee/jukebox/README.md

 ## Environment value

-Writing each environment variables to `.env`, it is reflected.
+Writing each environment variable to `.env`, it is reflected.

 |Parameter|Default|Example|Description|
 |-|-|-|-|